UK Family Visa from Ireland

 The eligibility and application process varies depending on the family’s nationality and the category they fall under.

-What is the eligibility requirements for a UK visa for a family?
+What is the eligibility requirements for a UK family visa?

 Due to a long-standing agreement between Ireland and the UK, known as the Common Travel Area (CTA), Irish citizens and British citizens can freely relocate to either country to live, work, and access the same privileges as permanent residents.

-On arriving in the UK, those with Irish citizenship are considered PRs with the same benefits as British citizens.
-As such Irish citizens living in the UK, who wish to have their family members such as their partner, fiance, children, parents and/or relatives who they will care for, join them, are eligible to do so.
+On arriving in the UK, those with Irish citizenship are considered permanent residents with largely the same benefits as British citizens.
+As such, Irish citizens living in the UK, who wish to have their family members such as their partner, fiance, children, parents and/or relatives who they will care for, join them, are eligible to do so.

 If their family member is an Irish citizen there is no need to proceed with a visa application, as they are able to live in the UK without restriction.

-However, if the family people is from any other country they will need to apply and obtain the correct visa to be eligible to relocate to the UK.
+However, if the family member is from any other country they will need to apply and obtain the correct visa to be eligible to relocate to the UK.

 You cannot get a UK visa for your family if: